Skip to content

 Time-expr

-DataFlux data features all have time attributes, so the expression of time is expressed by a separate clause:
+DataFlux data features all have a time attribute, so the expression of time is represented by a separate clause:

 • ns - nanoseconds